Pushing an App with Multiple Processes

 type: worker sidecars: instances: 2/2 memory usage: 1024M state since cpu memory disk logging details #0 running 2022-09-15T02:35:29Z 0.0% 36.1M of 1G 90.2M of 1G 15B/s of unlimited #1 running 2022-09-15T02:35:29Z 0.0% 36.1M of 1G 90.2M of 1G 15B/s of unlimited

-Important: To avoid security exposure, verify that you migrate your apps and custom buildpacks to use the cflinuxfs4 stack based on Ubuntu 22.04 LTS (Jammy Jellyfish).
+Important To avoid security exposure, ensure that you migrated your apps and custom buildpacks to use the cflinuxfs4 stack based on Ubuntu 22.04 LTS (Jammy Jellyfish).
 The cflinuxfs3 stack is based on Ubuntu 18.04 (Bionic Beaver), which reaches end of standard support in April 2023.

 Create a pull request or raise an issue on the source for this page in GitHub